Childhood & Developmental Trauma Therapist in Michigan

 How Childhood & Developmental Trauma Shows Up in Adult Life

 Many adults who come to childhood and developmental trauma therapy in Michigan aren’t sure they “qualify.”
-They minimize their past.
+They minimize their past or are simply disconnected from their past.
 They compare their experience to others who “had it worse.”
-But the nervous system doesn’t measure suffering in comparison — it measures whether it felt safe.
+But the nervous system doesn’t measure suffering in comparison.
+Everyone's system is different.
+What was safe enough for you may not have felt safe enough for me.

 You may recognize yourself in some of these experiences: